gundeepsn/Product-Review-management/README.md

 #### Run the Code

-To properly run this application you need to open the project in IDE and then start the
+To properly run this application you need to open the project in IDE and then start the springboot application.

 ## Dependencies